 - Buy locally grown products from your local farmers.

 - Choose sustainable, eco- friendly products when you can.

 - Reduce the amount you drive in your car and opt to ride a bike or walk to destinations close by.

 Switch Over to Reusable Bags

 Plastic bags are made from oil, so swapping those out for a reusable canvas bag also reduces the amount of non-renewable resources.
 Replacing grocery bags with a large canvas bag can help eliminate the amount of plastic bags you take home from each trip.
-This will reduce waste piling up in landfills or floating around streets and sidewalks.
+Additionally, this will reduce waste piling up in landfills or floating around streets and sidewalks.
 Try bringing your reusable bags to other stores too, and you can reduce plastic use during your trips to pick up clothes, personal products, and more.
-Carrying around a cute, printed or monogrammed tote bag instead of another boring plastic bag makes the decision to go more sustainable even easier.
+Carrying around a cute, printed, or monogrammed tote bag instead of another boring plastic bag makes the decision to go more sustainable easier than ever.

 Reduce Waste by Avoiding Plastic Water Bottles

 Every year, more than one million plastic water bottles are used and thrown away.
 And usually, they’re only with us for a handful of minutes before they’re empty and thrown into the nearest recycling bin.
 The good news?
 You can be part of the solution by using reusable water bottles instead of disposable plastic ones.